ernsheong/jonlinblog.com/source/blog/2020-03-25-how-to-live-stream-church-service-from-home.html.markdown

 ### OBS Sources Setup

 So we have two external monitors.
 We need to configure both of them as Sources.
-Configure the left one as the "Slides Display", and the right one as the "Conference Display".
+Configure the left one as the "Presentation Display", and the right one as the "Conference Display".

 1. In OBS, under Sources, add a Display Capture source.
 <img src="/images/livestream/obs-display-capture.png" />